Doll's Head Danse Macabre

-The Georgia Conservancy, Constitution Lakes Park and Joel Slaton are honored to host you for the first ever Halloween Day Hike!
+The Georgia Conservancy, DeKalb County Department of Recreation, Parks & Cultural Affairs, Friends of Constitution Lakes Park and Joel Slaton are honored to host you for our first ever Halloween Hike!
 Join us for this unique and scary evening as we venture into the world of DeKalb County's Constitution Lakes along the Doll's Head Trail.
+We are calling this event: Doll's Head Danse Macabre

 Here's how Conner Lee puts it: